 In the state of Washington, the annulment of marriage is an option only under certain circumstances.
 As skilled Seattle annulment lawyers, our goal is to educate couples who are seeking an annulment regarding the requirements and process, so that you can make an informed decision.
 The process of annuling a marriage can be complex, which is why it is imperative that you speak with a knowledgeable attorney.

 Law Offices of Shana E. Thompson represents families in King County, Kitsap County, Snohomish County, Pierce County, and many more in the surrounding area.
-Contact us today at (206) 712-2756 to schedule a free consultation.
+Contact us today at (206) 712-2756 to schedule your first consultation.
 Our team of annulment lawyers in Seattle continously work hard to obtain the best outcome possible for their clients.